-How Long Does It Take To Mine 1 Bitcoin?
+This Is How Long It Takes To Mine 1 Bitcoin

 In theory, it can take ten minutes to mine one Bitcoin based on the block time.
 But in reality, there are several factors that can affect how long it takes to mine a Bitcoin.
 For most, it will take hundreds or thousands of days to mine a full Bitcoin.